-Available in both Android and Apple version, this app is built by Cornell Lab of Ornithology for bird watchers.
+Available in both Android and Apple versions, this app is built by the Cornell Lab of Ornithology for bird watchers.

-This app has a database of about 40,000 bird pictures and bird packs for United States, Canada, Central America, Mexico, Britain, Ireland, Western Europe, Australia, Asia.
-Bird packs contain photos, songs and calls, and identification help for many regions as mentioned above.
+This app has a database of about 40,000 bird pictures and bird packs for the United States, Canada, Central America, Mexico, Britain, Ireland, Western Europe, Australia, and Asia.
+Bird packs contain photos, songs, and calls, and identification help for many regions as mentioned above.

-Regional packs covering particular region of a country are also available for United States, Canada and Mexico.
+Regional packs covering a particular region of a country are also available for the United States, Canada, and Mexico.

 Audubon Bird Guide

-This app has no such AI powered feature to identify birds from photos.
-But, it has great collection of photos and sounds of North American birds.
+This app has no such AI-powered feature to identify birds from photos.
+But, it has a great collection of photos and sounds of North American birds.
 A total of 800 species of North American birds can be found in the app’s database.

 You can keep track of the birds that you see using the redesigned sightings feature of the app.

-To identify a bird enter the bird size, color, tail details and the Audubon Bird Guide app will show you the possible matches from location information, date of seen uploaded by other Audubon users.
+To identify a bird enter the bird size, color, and tail details, and the Audubon Bird Guide app will show you the possible matches from location information, and date of seen uploaded by other Audubon users.

-As the name suggests it has an app in purchase feature where you pay a minimal fee to active “Bird Photo Sleuth” feature.
+As the name suggests it has an app-in-purchase feature where you pay a minimal fee for the active “Bird Photo Sleuth” feature.
 This enables us to identify birds from photos using the AI system that finds the most accurate list of birds matched with your photo.

-Currently, iBird Pro is available for North America, UK.
+Currently, iBird Pro is available in North America and UK.